jundalisay/sp/content/en/faqs/superphysics.md

 {{< l a="Superphysics" >}}
 We found that we are actually **inside** the Supreme Being that they call God, Allah, Jehovah, Yahweh, Brahma, or whatever, and that everything inside it is generated **in real-time** through the wave function collapse in Quantum Mechanics.

 This is similar to how a computer can generate anything that it wants in its virtual reality.
 It starts as abstract code, evolving into real pixels on your screen instantly.
+This is consistent with Hindu and Buddhist belief that the world is an illusion.

 Again, this is very different from the Roman or Jewish belief that the universe was pre-created, usually in 7 days.
 {{< /l >}}

 {{< r a="Asker" >}}